-A walking tour in south Italy that shows some of the most beautiful paths of these regions, two Unesco towns and the most representative cities of southern Baroque, such as Lecce and Martina Franca.
+A walking tour in south Italy that shows some of the most beautiful paths of these regions, two Unesco towns, Matera and Alberobello, and the most representative cities of southern Baroque, such as Lecce and Martina Franca.

 The City of Rocks and its specialties, like the Bread of Matera

 The Fairy Trulli of Alberobello and Ostuni, the White City